Skip to Main Content

 The ideal student candidate will:

-• be proficient in Python/R
+• be proficient in R

-• have an interest in data science
+• have an interest in data mining and/or information visualization

 • be eager to learn new skills